needforspeed/QnapFreeLCD/README.md

 ========
 This is a beta version, at the time of writing it was only tested on a TS-453A.

-This script is only for QNAP-devices which running TrueNAS CORE (stock QNAP firmware is not supported!).
+This script is only for QNAP-devices running TrueNAS CORE (stock QNAP firmware is not supported!).

 SCOPE
 ======